Microsoft must be feeling very pleased at the moment, and quite rightly-so having just been presented the Global Randstad Award for 2015.

 Let’s take a look at why people want to work at Microsoft and what you can take from these practices:

-- Firstly, despite being a global organization, they are consistent in their employee practices.
+- Firstly, despite being a global organisation, they are consistent in their employee practices.

 - They have values which employees are aligned to and live by.